Xilinx/mlir-aie/tutorials/tutorial-3/README.md

 6. Change back the tiles to (1,4) and (2,4).
 Based on what you know about locks, which tile will execute its kernel code first (inside the lock calls) in this design? <img src="../images/answer1.jpg" title="Tile(1,4), because the lock initially starts in state Release 0, so Acquire 0 will succeed first." height=25>

-7. Run `make` and `make -C sim` to compile the design with `aiecc.py` and then simulate that design with aiesimulator.
+7. Run `make` and `make -C aie.mlir.prj/sim` to compile the design with `aiecc.py` and then simulate that design with aiesimulator.

 8. Change the design so that tile(2,4) runs first.
 What do you expect the value of buf[5] will be with this change? <img src="../images/answer1.jpg" title="100" height=25>